Schengen Visa Guide for Indian Passport Holder

 - Job and your rootedness in home country.

-Note that these are just the common questions.They might still raise loads of alternative queries relevant to your background and application.
+Again, you have to answer every question truthfully and confidently.
+Note that these are just the common questions, they might still raise loads of alternative queries relavant to your background and application.

-Two months provide you with enough time to secure all needed documents and fix a haul if arise.
+Two months at least will provide you with enough time to secure all needed focuemnts and fix a haul if rise.

-Depends on the itinerary you will submit and the embassy and how strong and curated your documents are!! 😛
+Depends on the itinerary you will be submitting and the embassy where you will submit the application.
+It also depends on how strong and curated your documents are!

-A Tourist Schengen Visa permits third-country nationals enter into the Schengen Area for a maximum of 90 days within a 6-month period, under the purpose of traveling or visiting Europe for pleasure
+A tourist schengen visa permits third-country nationals to enter into the shengen area for a maximum of 90 days within a 6-month period, under the purpose of traveling or visiting for pleasure.

 The Schengen visa might seem vast and complicated, but all you need to do is keep a simple checklist of up-to-date documents ready.
 Follow the process mentioned above, and it will automatically seem less confusing.
 (Do remember to start collecting your documents well in advance of your trip.
 This will save you a lot of time, effort and panic).